blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

   you could also copy the entire Python installation into Blenders sub-directory, replacing the one Blender comes with.
   This works as long as the Python versions match and the paths are created in the same relative locations.
-  Doing this has the advantage that you can redistribute this bundle to others with Blender and/or the game player, including any extensions you rely on.
+  Doing this has the advantage that you can redistribute this bundle to others with Blender including any extensions you rely on.